ScottLouvau/scottlouvau.github.io/static/math/Tests.md

 # Testcases

-- [ ] Page loads without errors; problem is not 0+0.
+- [ ] Open Page in InPrivate Tab (no saved data)
-  - [ ] Focus on answer box immediately.
+- [ ] Verify focus is on answer box immediately.
+- [ ] Click each toolbar icon and verify the modals come up (no errors).
+  - [ ] Close modals by clicking outside or clicking X; verify both work.
+  - [ ] Verify focus back on answer box after modals closed.

+- [ ] Click Settings
+  - [ ] Set goal to 20 problems.
-  - [ ] Popup keyboard is a number keyboard, if supported (GBoard)
+  - [ ] Change a sound and verify the new sound is played immediately.
+  - [ ] Change the volume and verify the current sound is played at the new volume.
+  - [ ] Change each setting; refresh page, verify all settings restored.

 - [ ] Solve a Problem
   - [ ] Does bar draw longer?
-  - [ ] Correct problem sound?
+  - [ ] Correct problem sound at correct volume?
   - [ ] Green checkmark animation?
-- [ ] Get a Problem wrong (write down what problem)
-  - [ ] No sound/bar/animation
-- [ ] Take over six seconds for a problem (write down what problem)
 - [ ] Solve ten problems correctly.
+- [ ] Get one problem of each operation wrong
+  - [ ] Click operator to toggle through.

+- [ ] Check LocalStorage
-- [ ] Open settings, close them, then solve a problem.
+  - [ ] Settings, including changes.
-  - [ ] Verify not added to redo list (timer resets on modal close)
+  - [ ] Today with problems to do (and redo).
-- [ ] Click each toolbar icon
+- [ ] Finish problem set to reach goal.
-  - [ ] Do modals show?
+  - [ ] Verify wrong problems given to you again just before the goal.
-  - [ ] Is rendering ok?
-(Good width, font size ok, no text over edges)
-  - [ ] Does clicking anywhere outside close the modal?
+  - [ ] Verify getting a problem wrong again leaves it for the next end-of-goal.
+  - [ ] Verify goal sound.
-  - [ ] Does clicking the close X work?
+  - [ ] Verify operation flips back to the one from before the redos.

 - [ ] Speed/Accuracy
   - [ ] Confirm values shown for problems answered.
   - [ ] Confirm colors correct for time/accuracy ranges.
-- [ ] Settings
-  - [ ] When changing sounds, do you hear them immediately?
-  - [ ] When operation changes, is a new problem picked?
-  - [ ] When goal changes, is goal bar redrawn?
-  - [ ] Turn Volume to 0 and confirm respected.
-Change back.
-  - [ ] Select 'None' and confirm no sound played, no errors.

 - [ ] Share
   - [ ] Click mail icon; confirm email comes up with text populated.
   - [ ] Click clipboard; confirm text on clipboard and popup notification shown.
   - [ ] Click clipboard; confirm popup re-shows and re-hides.
-- [ ] Check LocalStorage
-  - [ ] Settings, including changes.
-  - [ ] Today with problems to do (and redo).

 - [ ] Reload page with Network Tools open
   - [ ] Confirm only selected sounds loaded (and nothing for 'None')
   - [ ] Confirm sounds are loaded asynchronously.
   - [ ] Does bar redraw for problem count previously done?
-  - [ ] Do problems to goal.
-Were slow and incorrect problems re-given just before goal reached?
+  - [ ] Solve a problem.
+Verify sound not reloaded each time.

 - [ ] Browser Resize